canjs/canjs/docs/can-guides/commitment/recipes/canvas-clock/canvas-clock.md

 ### What you need to know

-- Use [can-component] to create a custom element.
+- Use [can-stache-element] to create a custom element.
-  - [can-component.prototype.tag] is used to specify the name of the custom element (hint: `"digital-clock"`).
-  - [can-component.prototype.view] is used as the HTML content within the custom element; by default, it is a [can-stache] template (hint: `"Your {{content}}"`).
+  - [can-stache-element/static.view] is used as the HTML content within the custom element; by default, it is a [can-stache] template (hint: `"Your {{content}}"`).
-  - [can-component.prototype.ViewModel] provides methods and values to the `view`;
+  - [can-stache-element/static.props] provides values to the `view` like:
-    by default, the `ViewModel` is a [can-define/map/map] that defines properties and functions like:
     ```js
+    class MyElement extends StacheElemet {
+      static view = `...`;
-    ViewModel: {
+      static props = {
         property: Type, // hint -> time: Date
+      };
       method() {
         return // ...
       }